Concordium/concordium-node-sdk-js/packages/rust-bindings/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](https://github.com/Concordium/.github/blob/main/.github/CODE_OF_CONDUCT.md)

-Bindings for rust function, that is to be used in the sdk's.
+Bindings for the Rust functions that are used by the SDK.

 ## Building for a release
 To build the package run